Jaydeep1-Chotaliya/Diabetes_Analysis/README.md

 from the above graph, we can illustrate that a high glucose level indicates a person has more chance of diabetes.

-The correlation coefficient between glucose levels and the presence of diabetes in patients, indicates a strong positive correlation.
+The correlation coefficient between glucose levels and the presence of diabetes in patients indicates a strong positive correlation.
 The plot visually supports this, showcasing higher glucose levels in individuals identified as diabetic.

 Understanding this strong positive correlation is vital, as elevated glucose levels are a hallmark of diabetes.
 It emphasizes the importance of glucose levels as a predictive feature in the diabetes prediction model, supporting the model's accuracy in identifying individuals at risk of diabetes based on this crucial health indicator.